sumerian29/quantum-reservoir-optimizer/README.md

 - QUBO-based problem formulation
 - Benchmarking and visualization tools

-The framework is designed to study the trade-off between:
+The framework is designed to study trade-offs between:

 - **Production maximization**
 - **Interference minimization**